Learn more about epoxy

-Resin: One of the 2 components that gets combined to form solid epoxy.
-The resin component will have the epoxide backbone that will react with the hardener to polymerize and make the solid epoxy thermoset plastic.
+Resin: One of the 2 components that get combined to form solid epoxy.
+The resin component will have an epoxide backbone that will react with the hardener to polymerize and make the solid epoxy thermoset plastic.
 Learn more about selecting resin and hardener.

 Solvent: A substance that can dissolve another substance.